Tsirantonakis/CEHv10StudyGuide/10 - Trojans and Other Attacks.md

 | Back Orifice       | 31337,8|

 - **netstat -an** - shows open ports in numerical order
-- **netstat -b** - displays all active connections and the processes using them
+- **netstat -b** - displays all active connections and the processes using them (requires an admin shell)
+  - Useful for single devices.
+Use Wireshark to analyse multiple devices
 - **Process Explorer** - Microsoft tool that shows you everything about running processes
 - **Registry Monitoring Tools**
   - SysAnalyzer